jun-low/ionicons/scripts/readme.md

     npm run build

 The build command will optimize all of the icons and generate the files to be distributed.
 After the build command, all of the optimized svgs are saved in `dist/ionicons/svg`.
-Additionally the `dist` directory contains the distribution files for the `ion-icon` web component.
+Additionally the `dist` directory contains the distribution files for the `pikto-icon` web component.

 ## Svg Symbols Cheatsheet

 After a build, a new `www/cheatsheet.html` file will be created.
-This version uses svg symbols rather than `ion-icon`.
+This version uses svg symbols rather than `pikto-icon`.

-## ion-icon Component Preview
+## pikto-icon Component Preview

-To see the `ion-icon` component in action, run:
+To see the `pikto-icon` component in action, run:

     npm start